TylerSpence/ECE281_Lab5/README.md

 Captain Silva checked it at the end of class on 24 April.

 Part two fpga functionality-
 Captain Silva checked it in his office on 25 April.
+At this time I also told captain Silva that my commit hisotry isn't good for the second PRISM because I finished making it in one sitting and he said that was ok.